Ripple is one of the most popular cryptocurrencies in the market. It currently stands in third place, after Bitcoin and Ethereum.

 In this unique mechanism, the XRP that is used for paying fees is destroyed.

 This means that the number of XRPs are reducing day by day.
-This also implies that the value of the XRPs that remain will continue to increase.
+This also implies that the value of the XRPs that remains is expected to increase in the future.

 ✓ Transaction speed

-Ripple transactions are not only faster as compared to traditional payment methods but also as compared to other cryptocurrencies.
-The snapshot below says it all about the performance of Ripple in terms of transaction speed.
+Ripple transactions are faster compared to traditional payment methods.
+The snapshot below reveals the whole truth about Ripple's performance in terms of transaction speed.

-As described earlier, Ripple is already being piloted by many large financial institutions and payment apps.
+As mentioned earlier, Ripple is being piloted by many large financial institutions and payment apps.
 This is one of the key reasons that Ripple is a favorite among investors.

 Ripple is being led by a very capable team with a good mix of experience and expertise.
-In a young industry like cryptocurrency where things are not yet clearly defined, a good team can really make all the difference.
+In such a young industry where things are not yet clearly defined, a good team can really make a difference.

-Centralization is an aspect which has been time and again criticized in the case of Ripple coin.
-Ripple Labs controls a majority stake of XRP.
+One of the main reasons why Ripple has been criticized the most is centralization.
+Ripple Labs controls the majority stake of XRP.
 In addition to that, Ripple Labs is also the entity that approves the validators for the network.